Skip to content

 Which muscles are used in paddleboarding?

-Which muscles are used in paddleboarding?
+Which muscles are worked during paddleboarding?
 Did you know that stand-up paddleboarding is an excellent way to strengthen your body?
-Not only does this activity allow you to escape onto the water, but it also eng...
+Not only does this activity allow ...

 Quels sont les muscles qui travaillent en paddle ?